 Once you have these links, promote them with a marketing strategy just like you would your products or services.

 Don't promote affiliate links to other people's audiences without permission.
 Ensure you are correctly labelling affiliate links following both platform rules and your country's advertising regulations and laws.

 #4 make someone an offer they can't refuse

-There’s a really good chance that your clients will want to take advantage of this offer, even if they don't need it right now, Because it's a really good deal, that you know they need.
+There’s a good chance that your clients will want to take advantage of this offer, even if they don't need it right now, Because it's a really good deal that you know they need.
 Put a deadline on the offer to encourage them to make a quick decision.

-For example, you could offer them an option to pre-book (and pre-pay) for something like an audit or power hour to lock in at your current rates as they'll be going up soon.
+For example, you could offer them an option to pre-book (and pre-pay) for an audit or power hour to lock in at your current rates, as they'll be going up soon.